 - treatment is carried out only with antibiotics;

 - without complications in chronic form can be prescribed sulfa drugs;

 - glucose and ascorbic acid.

-Called a special group of fungi that feed on skin and hair cells.
-Spreads through dust and other animals.
-It is important when isolating the disease of the animal to isolate from children.
+It is called a particular group of fungi that feed on skin and hair cells.
+Spreads through the dust and other animals.
+It is essential when isolating the disease of the animal to isolate from children.